Aleqxi/java-ec2/documentation/project_backlog.md

 ## Steps to be done

-* Rewrite the contains method with own code
 * Rewrite ArrayDeques with own code
 * Create basic type weights based on trainer data
 * Enhance the correctiveness by weighting letters next to each other on keyboard more (alphabet-weight edit distance)